Top 5 Shipping Considerations for E-commerce Stores

-Every great store owner puts an immeasurable amount of effort into making sure customers have a great experience.
-After they’ve placed their order, that experience doesn’t need to stop.
+Most store owners give their best effort in making sure customers have a great experience.
+After the customer has placed their order, that great experience doesn’t need to stop.
 Everything from shipping speed to how the package looks can enhance customer experience.

-Free Shipping vs Profit Margins
+Free Shipping or Higher Margins

 In the age of Amazon, many customers expect free shipping.
 But, for many businesses with slim margins, this may not be a realistic goal.
 One of the ways to beat the call of free shipping is to make sure your delivery is fast.

 Be Clear About Shipping Options